The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies

 These three galaxies are the largest in the sample.
 The Parkes single dish beam has a angular resolution of 15.5 arcminutes.
-Most likely the Parkes beam fails to cover the entire galaxy, missing the outskirts and is therefore getting a lower total flux.
-With that variation in mind, each datacube has successfully recovered all flux from HIPASS.\\
+Most likely, the Parkes beam fails to cover the entire galaxy, missing the outskirts and is therefore getting a lower total flux.
+With that correction in mind, each data cube has successfully recovered all flux from HIPASS.